nf-core/multiplesequencealign/docs/usage.md

 ### 4. EVALUATE

-Optionally, the produced MSAs can be evaluated.
+Optionally, the produced MSAs will be evaluated.
 This step can be skipped using the `--skip_eval` parameter.
 The evaluations implemented are listed below.

 **SEQUENCE-BASED** (no extra input required):